ClickHouse/clickhouse-docs/docs/en/cloud/security/secure-s3.md

 Upon receiving the case, our support engineer will provide you with the following:
  - The Cloudformation template that can be used to create a ClickHouseAccess IAM role in your account
- - The ARN of the IAM role associated with the service you specified in the request.
+ - The ARN of the IAM role associated with the service you specified in the request

 ## Setup